Running into a blank 404 page is one of the most frustrating experiences someone can have on the internet.

 To prevent that from happening, we’ll walk through what broken backlinks are, why they hurt your website, and how to identify and fix them before they can.

-What Are Broken Backlinks
+What Are Broken Backlinks?

 A broken backlink is a link between two websites that no longer works.
 They are also known as broken inbound links or external links, to contrast with internal links that link two pages within your own website.
 Broken backlinks often lead to a blank page with a 404 error message.

-Internal links can be found with most webcrawler tools and are relatively straightforward to fix.
-Broken external links are a little more tricky – they require more deliberate maintenance and auditing to seek out and are more cumbersome to rectify.
-This is because you’re not in direct control of the webpage where the link originates, and what its destination URL is.
+Internal links can be found with most web crawler tools and are relatively straightforward to fix.
+Broken external links are a little more tricky—they require more deliberate maintenance and auditing to seek out and are more cumbersome to rectify.
+This is because you’re not in direct control of the webpage where the link originates and what its destination URL is.

-Why Broken Backlinks Hurt Your SEO
+Why Are Broken Backlinks A Problem?

 Broken Links Disrupt PageRank